 The trip was fantastic and exceeded my expectations.
 The Backroads touch (organization, local contacts, trip leaders) made all the difference.
 It was a fantastic trip in all respects.- Chicago, IL

 I chose to celebrate my 50th birthday on Machu Picchu with 20 strangers.
-Thanks to Backroads and the leaders, it was an outstanding trip that I will never forget.- Portola Valley, CA
+Thanks to Backroads it was an outstanding trip that I will never forget.- Portola Valley, CA